 I recently checked out an old Southern Living magazine from the library, it was March of 2007.
 They had a few cupcake recipes in there and guess what?
 Tthey used a cake mix.
 I love the idea of using the cake mix and doctoring it up a little to make it even better.

-I must tell you that this recipe for the Basic White Cupcake was fabulous.
+I must tell you that this recipe for the Basic White Cupcakes with coconut buttercream was fabulous.
 This is now going to be they only way I’ll make white cupcakes.
 I love that the recipe called for a little almond extract.
 You don’t really taste almond, it just helps add to the whole flavor of the cupcake.

 I also topped the cupcake for their recipe for Coconut Buttercream.